Bambil/bamboo-connectivity/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](http://standardjs.com)

 ## Introduction
-Bamboo is an IoT platfrom that is product of three teams:
+Bamboo is an IoT platfrom that is the product of three teams:

 * Nahal Corporation
 * Bambil Corporation